mortonjt/asd_multiomics_analyses/README.md

 The 16S metadata preprocessing and workflows can be found under the `sfari/data/sra` folder.

-The SMS workflows can be found under the `sfari/data/sra_shotgun`, `sfari/data/diaimmune` and `sfari/data/sra_ibd_shotgun` folders.
+The SMS workflows can be found under the `sfari/data/sra_shotgun` folder.

 The RNAseq preprocessing workflows can be found under the `sfari/data/recount3` folder.

 ## Jupyter notebooks

-To get started on understanding how to parse the results of the case-control differential abundance pipeline, see the `ipynb/main-differential-notebook.ipynb`.
+The notebooks are labeled according to the figure numbering in the main paper.
-This will give a high-level overview of the pipeline, how to analyze and interpret the results.
 There is another README in the `ipynb` on how to proceed from there.